Zeeshanikramm/HaathKiBaat-FYP/README.md

 In the given example, a slow and high-definition CNN (fast pathway) will be used to analyze the static content (i.e., road) of the video whereas a low-definition CNN (slow pathway) will be used to analyze the dynamic content (i.e., person or cars) of the video.
 This is inspired by Retinal-Ganglion neuron in mammals.
 Usually, the computing cost of slow pathway is 4 times higher than fast pathway.
 Both of them uses ResNet model and runs 3D CNN operations on frames.
-Slow pathway captures almost 2 frames per second while the fast pathway captures almost 15 frames per second but the number of frames can be
+Slow pathway captures almost 2 frames per second while the fast pathway captures almost 15 frames per second but the number of frames can be adjusted to our needs.

 **Files Description:**